minprog/programmeren-1/problems/find_single/find.md

     $ ./find 42 -r 10
     Didn't find needle in haystack.

-When using the `-r` argument, the numbers that fill the haystack should be sequential, counting from 0, which means that all numbers between 0 and `h-1` will be in the haystack.
+When using the `-s` argument, the numbers that fill the haystack should be sequential, counting from 0, which means that all numbers between 0 and `h-1` will be in the haystack.
 This is useful for testing, because it should always be able to find the needle.

     $ ./find 42 -s 50
     Found needle in haystack!